Enoggera Dam

-The Enoggera Dam is a heritage-listed dam, which is located within the outer, western suburb of Enoggera Reservoir, in Brisbane, Queensland, Australia.
+The Enoggera Dam is a heritage-listed earth-filled embankment dam across the Enoggera Creek, located within the outer, western suburb of Enoggera Reservoir, in Brisbane, Queensland, Australia.
+Completed in 1866, the resultant reservoir, Enoggera Reservoir, was established for the supply of potable water to the City of Brisbane.

 History

 The Enoggera Dam was constructed in 1866, on the upper reach of Breakfast Creek (which section was later renamed Enoggera Creek).
 It was the first major dam built in Queensland and the second major dam built in Australia (the first major dam, Yan Yean Reservoir having been built in Victoria in 1850).
 It is rare as one of the few remaining examples in Queensland of an intact and functioning reservoir and treatment plant from this period in time.
 The clay-cored earth-fill dam was designed and built by Joseph Brady.

 Water supply problems plagued Brisbane's early years.
 Soon after the Brisbane Municipal Council was established in 1860, a Water Supply Committee was formed.
 The earliest reservoir in Brisbane, which was located on the present Law Courts precinct at the intersection of George, Roma and Turbot Streets, suffered from accumulation of dead animals and vegetable matter.